slamjeron/AutoGrinder/README.md

 "ESC" will stop the program though to complete the closing proses you must ether close the program or type something in the terminal.

 # commands for advanstAutoGrinder
-"0" key will paus play back so you can edit the current action right arrow key will make you go to the pervious action left arrow key will make you go to the next action. currently you may not resume the play back you must press "Q" then "P" to start the sequence over. when paused type 2 too add a click to the current index. too replace an action type 3 and where ever your curser is it will click their next time the record is played.
+"0" Key will paus play back so you can edit the current action right arrow key will make you go to the pervious action left arrow key will make you go to the next action. currently you may not resume the play back you must press "Q" then "P" to start the sequence over. when paused type 2 too add a click to the current index. too replace an action type 3 and where ever your curser is it will click their next time the record is played.

 ## License

-this program is an open source program.
+This program is an open source program.